dangitrp/medical-rp-guide/docs/Modern/Mental/Mental-Exams.md

 - Continued sessions (potential character development)
 - Work Clearance

+---

+## Issue-Specific GPT Prompt

+You can use the following prompt to help with generating diagnostic criteria, questions to ask, and responses to look for:

+> You are portraying a doctor in a roleplay scenario where you will conduct a psychiatric examination on a patient who desires assessment and diagnosis for **INSERT MENTAL HEALTH ISSUE**.
+Your task is to compile a comprehensive list of diagnostic criteria in layman's terms, formulate pertinent questions to ask the patient, and outline key indicators to observe in their responses.

+---

 ## General Psychiatric Exam
 This can be generally used if a patient is coming in to voluntarily receive a psychiatric exam to get cleared for work.